-After winning the Ready! contest, you will receive a Competitor Digest - Voucher Edition that contains a list of capabilities that specific labs are offering as a part of the voucher process.
-If you see a capability on that list that matches your needs, reach out to the listed Voucher Representative.
+After winning Phase 1: Concept, you will receive a Voucher Capabilities Menu that contains a list of geothermal technologies and advanced manufacturing-focused capabilities for specific national labs.
+If you see a capability on that list that matches your needs, reach out to the listed Lab Representative.